npalomin/sind/training.md

 # PART 6.
 Extended survey

 There are some areas outside the places that intersect with the Industrial Baseline (156 sheets) that have been identified containing industrial activities.
-The full extent of Southwark has been grided and organised following the same organisation than the 1st stage of the survey (156 sheets - Baseline).
-The following table and image summarises this organisation
+The full extent of Southwark has been grided and organised following the same organisation of the 1st stage of the survey (156 sheets - 'Baseline').
+The following table and image summarises this organisation.

 |Stage|Sheet number range| Description|
 |-|-|-|